Property Injection

 During the build process, the container calls the injectProperties() method to inspect each property of the constructed object.
 For every property marked with the Inject attribute:

-• If the type is a non-builtin class, it resolves the dependency using the container’s make() method.
+- If the type is a single non-builtin named type, it resolves the dependency using the container’s

-• The property’s value is then set to the resolved instance, with reflection used to adjust the property’s accessibility if necessary.
+make()method. - The property’s value is then set to the resolved instance.
+For a

 Example Usage